wpsharks/comet-cache-kb/questions/2015/96-why-are-clear-cache-menu-options-missing.md

 github-issue: https://github.com/websharks/zencache-kb/issues/96
 ---

-The Clear Cache menu options in the WordPress Admin Bar (see **WordPress Dashboard → ZenCache → Plugin Options → Manual Cache Clearing**), will change depending on which features are enabled and depending on your current context.
+The Clear Cache menu options in the WordPress Admin Bar, will change depending on which ZenCache and server features are enabled.
+It will also change depending on your current context within WordPress itself.

+**Note:** If you don't currently see these menu options, you can enable them in **WordPress Dashboard → ZenCache → Plugin Options → Manual Cache Clearing**.

 ![2015-10-31_21-01-56](https://cloud.githubusercontent.com/assets/53005/10867073/9e46ca8c-8025-11e5-8383-4872f5555adf.png)

-There are three menu options that are dynamic in this way:
+There are three menu options that are dynamic:

 **Current URL**: The "Current URL" option only shows on the front-end of the site.
 You won't see this while working in the Dashboard; i.e., in `/wp-admin/*` areas.
 Since ZenCache does not cache WordPress Dashboard pages, it doesn't make sense to show a "Current URL" option when you are on the WordPress Dashboard.